vs-123/rev/README.md

  1. Download it.
  2. Find the `main.go` file.
- 3. Open the terminal and type `go build main.go`.
+ 3. Open the terminal and type `go build main.go` and hit enter.
  4. A new `main(.exe)` file will be generated.
  5. Now just do `./main skrow ti dlrow olleh`